dotnet/WatsonTcp/README.md

 - If you want a library that doesn't use framing, but has a similar implementation, use [SuperSimpleTcp](https://github.com/jchristn/supersimpletcp)
 - If you want a library that doesn't use framing and provides explicit control over how much data to read, use [CavemanTcp](https://github.com/jchristn/cavemantcp)

+## .NET Foundation

+This project is part of the [.NET Foundation](http://www.dotnetfoundation.org/projects) along with other projects like [the .NET Runtime](https://github.com/dotnet/runtime/).

 ## Contributions

 Special thanks to the following people for their support and contributions to this project!